 10. TB 500 Dosage Protocols and Administration

-There is no FDA-approved TB 500 dosage for human use, and all dosing information presented in this section derives from preclinical research data and widely referenced protocols within the research peptide community.
-These protocols should not be interpreted as medical recommendations, and any individual considering the use of TB 500 peptide should consult with a qualified healthcare professional to discuss the potential risks, benefits, and appropriateness for their specific situation.
-The dosage information below is provided for educational and informational purposes only.
+There is no FDA-approved TB 500 dosage for human use, and all dosing data presented in this section derives from lab research data and widely referenced protocols within the research peptide community.
+These protocols should not be interpreted as medical recommendations, and any personal considering the use of TB 500 peptide should consult with a qualified healthcare professional to discuss the possible risks, benefits, and appropriateness for their specific situation.

 Preclinical Dosing Reference

-The most rigorously documented dosing protocol in the published literature comes from the Spurney 2010 mdx mouse study, which administered 150 micrograms of thymosin beta-4 intraperitoneally twice weekly for six months.
-When adjusted for body weight differences between mice (approximately 25 grams) and humans using standard allometric scaling, this translates to roughly milligram-range doses in humans—broadly consistent with the community protocols that have developed around TB 500 peptide use.
-In the Malinda wound healing study, topical application of thymosin beta-4 and intraperitoneal injection were both effective, with the Boyden chamber assay demonstrating keratinocyte migration enhancement at concentrations as low as 10 picograms, suggesting the compound is biologically active across a wide dose range.
+The most rigorously documented dosing protocol in the published literature comes from the Spurney 2010 mdx mouse study, which gave 150 micrograms of thymosin beta-4 intraperitoneally twice weekly for six months.
+When adjusted for body weight differences between mice (about 25 grams) and humans using standard allometric scaling, this translates to roughly milligram-range doses in humans—broadly consistent with the community protocols that have developed around TB 500 peptide use.

 Community-Referenced Injectable Protocols